Is your All on 4 broke?

 Teeth and acrylic of the all on 4 can break

 This is by far the most common issue we see.
 Studies show that half of acrylic all on 4 prosthesis will have a tooth or acrylic fracture @ the 10 year mark.
 One study also shows that nearly half will have porcelain chip or break in the first 5 years as well, but I feel strongly that the type of crown they tested was the primary cause for the high failure rate.
 In my personal experience porcelain does MUCH better than that.
 Also in my experience, acrylic patients that have teeth break continue to do so no matter what we do to “fix” it.
+Our industry knows this and labs market the fix as changing materials.

 The simplest fracture is when an individual tooth comes out.
 This is fairly easy to fix and we often just fix it in the office.
 A more sever fracture of acrylic may require the whole thing be sent to the lab.
 This is a pretty big inconvenience for a patient.